Frequently Asked Questions

 The district and DEW have worked diligently to establish a Guaranteed Maximum Price, “GMP.”
 The GMP is the highest amount taxpayers pay for the project, though if the final price is less than the maximum, the District/taxpayers are not obliged to spend unused monies.
 Any and all savings may be returned to taxpayers

-what percentage of votes is needed for the new elementary to pass?
+What percentage of votes is needed for the new elementary to pass?

 The vote requires 60% voter support.